discourse/discourse/docs/SECURITY.md

 2. API calls using the secret API bypass CSRF checks.

-3. Certain pages are "cachable", we do not render the CSRF token (`<meta name='csrf-token' ...`) on any cachable pages.
+3. Certain pages are "cacheable", we do not render the CSRF token (`<meta name='csrf-token' ...`) on any cacheable pages.
 Instead when users are about to perform the first non GET request they retrieve the token just in time via `GET session/csrf`

 ### DDOS